chennasuman/carRegApp/README.md

     2. mvn clean test -Dbrowser="Firefox"

+ # Note
- ### Note: This framework tested On Win10 only.
+ This has been framework tested On Win10 only.
 However Test very likely to work in other OS Combinations too eg: MAC

-# TO-DO

-   Enhance Reporting by adding extent reports